catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 Final Note
 ==========

-Unless your puppetmaster is configured to automatically sign agent certificate requests you will need to sign your new servers cert before the first puppet run will complete.
+Unless your Puppet Master is configured to automatically sign agent certificate requests, you will need to sign your new server's cert before the first Puppet run will complete.